Plotosus lineatus: Behavior and reproduction

+Plotosus lineatus is an oviparous fish; the eggs are demersal and upon hatching, fries become a part of zooplankton.

 Venom

-P. lineatus has venomous spines on their fins that they use to sting for self-defense.
+Plotosus lineatus has venomous spines on their fins that they use to sting for self-defense.
 Their skin also possess cells that secrete venom.
 The venom is composed of crinotoxins and plototoxins, which are mainly hemolytic but are also edema-forming, nociceptive, and tetanic.
-Symptoms of P. lineatus stings range from mild to severe symptoms, they include extreme pain, dizziness, erythema, edema, necrosis, numbness, vomiting, muscle spasms, respiratory distress, shock, and sepsis.
-Though dangerous to humans, no human deaths have been recorded from the stings.
-They are known to be lethal to fish, crabs, and rodents in laboratory tests.
-Most envenomation incidents of P. lineatus involve fishermen who handled the fish caught in their nets.
+Symptoms from P. lineatus stings range from mild to severe, and include extreme pain, dizziness, erythema, edema, necrosis, numbness, vomiting, muscle spasms, respiratory distress, shock, and sepsis.
+Though dangerous to humans, with many envenomation incidents happening when fishermen are trying to handle the fish caught in their nets, no death has actually been recorded from stinging.
+The sting is known to be lethal to fish, crabs, and rodents in laboratory tests.

 Invasiveness

 In Europe, P. lineatus is included since 2019 in the list of Invasive Alien Species of Union concern (the Union list).
 This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.